 2) HIV-2: This is found primarily in Western Africa, with some cases in India and Europe.
 There are 8 known HIV-2 groups (A to H).
 HIV-2 is closely related to simian immunodeficiency virus endemic in a monkey species (sooty mangabeys).

 Mode of Infection

 The HIV infects the macrophages in the blood.
 Once they infect, the viral RNA enters the host cell and produces DNA with the help of reverse transcription.
-This viral DNA then integrates into the host genome and as a produces multiple RNA copies by the process of transcription.
+This viral DNA then integrates into the host genome and produces multiple RNA copies by the process of transcription.
 These RNAs then form multiple copies of the virus and continue the infection in the same way.

 Prevention of AIDS

 HIV infection can be detected with the help of a test called ELISA which stands for ‘Enzyme Linked Immuno Sorbent Assay’.
 AIDS is incurable; thus, HIV prevention is the wisest option.
-As we have already discussed causes of AIDS, the prevention can be deduced from them.
+As we have already discussed the causes of AIDS, the prevention can be deduced from them.

 Another important factor is the awareness about AIDS.
 As it does not spread by mere physical contact, the infected persons should not be discriminated and must be treated in a friendly manner.

 To learn more about this syndrome, login to Byju’s-The Learning App.